 When Jesus turned and saw them following, he said to them, "What are you looking for?"
 They said to him, "Rabbi" (which translated means Teacher), "where are you staying?"
 He said to them, "Come and see."
 They came and saw where he was staying, and they remained with him that day.
 It was about four o'clock in the afternoon.

 One of the two who heard John speak and followed him was Andrew, Simon Peter's brother.
 He first found his brother Simon and said to him, "We have found the Messiah" (which is translated Anointed).
 He brought Simon to Jesus, who looked at him an said, "You are Simon son of John.
 You are to be called Cephas" (which is translated Peter).

 "I have called you by your name; you are mine."
-Remembering people's names–what a problem this can be; even with the best of intentions, even when we are really interested in someone and recall the actual person, the name eludes us.
-So many methods of mnemonic are advised and tried, just to avoid the disappointing admission, "Sorry, but I just can't remember your name."
-Every man and woman (and child!) likes to be recognized by name; when others forget, it is a blow to our person-hood.
+Remembering people's names, what a problem this can be.
+Even with the best of intentions, even when we are really interested in someone and recall the person as an indifidual, the name eludes us.
+So many mnemonic methods are advised and tried, just to avoid the disappointing admission, "Sorry, but I just can't remember your name."
+We like to be recognized by name; when others forget, it is a blow to our person-hood.

 Samuel stands for all the little, forgotten people.
 Just a boy, with no high illusions about himself, a servant and apprentice to the old man Eli; he slept at night in a little room like an altar-boys' sacristy, at the religious shrine of Israel.
 Suddenly, in the middle of the night, he heard God calling him by name; eventually Samuel recognizes that the call is from God, and not just from the priest, so he submits himself heart and soul to listen to God's word.
 Only then did Samuel discover his own potential, his new identity, the role he was to fulfil in life.